Cookbook » Asynchronous Tasking

 Launch Asynchronous Tasks from an Executor

-Taskflow executor provides an STL-styled method, tf::Executor::async, for you to run a callable object asynchronously.
-The method returns a std::future that will eventually hold the result of that function call.
+Taskflow's executor provides an STL-style method, tf::Executor::async, that allows you to run a callable object asynchronously.
+This method returns a std::future which will eventually hold the result of the function call.

 std::future<int> future = executor.async([](){ return 1; });